wpetry/USTreeAtlas/README.md

 >and we defer to them as experts in the field.

 ## Species list
+Note that the pattern for filename is generally the first four letters of the genus and species epithet.
+In the case of name collisions and other deviations, the filename used in the original database is given with an asterisk (*).

 | **Species** | **SHP/ subfolder** |
 | ------------------ | ----------- |
 | *Abies amabilis* | abieamab |